frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-12-hello_worlds_part_1.md

 ![](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuG8oIb8Ld5BJC_CKghbgkQArOXLqTUqW8bmEgNafG5K0)

-To try this out yourself, copy the code above and paste into the left panel of the <a href='http://frame-lang.org' target='_blank'>Framepiler</a> to see various kinds of output Frame notation can be converted into.
+To try this out yourself, copy the code above and paste into the left panel of the <a href='http://framepiler.frame-lang.org' target='_blank'>Framepiler</a> to see various kinds of output Frame notation can be converted into.

 This world still doesn't do anything, but things are shaping up.
 Let's check out our system code now:

+`C#`
 {% highlight csharp %}
     public partial class World_v3 {